Molly’s Game – Skiing, Poker and The FBI – Review

 There is a great connection between the back and forth of Idris Elba and Jessica Chastain throughout the movie.
 This movie has a great cast list and Sorkin has brought us a nicely directed movie that sometimes feels like a documentary and other times feels like a full-blown drama, a nice touch that keeps the interest in the movie.

 But the star of Molly’s Game has to be Jessica Chastain, she brings Molly to the big screen very well, the “Poker Princess” that she is tagged as in the movie is more than just a woman running Poker Games, there is far more to the character, with her history of her family, her accident and her rise and fall due to having the wrong people at the table.

 It was a nice surprise to have Molly’s Game as the Cineworld Secret Unlimited Screening, a change from a lot of the movies that I’ve been watching lately, nice to see great cast and direction in a down to Earth movie for a change, certainly a film worth seeing.

-Molly’s Game is released in UK Cinemas on 1st December 2018.
+Molly’s Game was released in UK Cinemas on 1st December 2017 and is out on Blu-ray on the 14th May 2018.